HackBinghamtonArchives/reactDemo/README.md

-This project brings you throught the basics of react.
+This project brings you through the basics of react.
 We go over how to use react in a standard webpage in standalone.html

 We also walk you through how to work with the create-react-app framework and how to add new components, containers and css.
 All that code can be found under the src folder.
-Below is the an auto generated readme from react that has a ton of useful information.
+Below is the auto generated readme from react that has a ton of useful information.

 To get it running make sure you have node and npm installed.
 Then